Whosoever finds a wife, finds a good thing, and obtains favor with the Lord. Proverbs 18:22

 A merry heart doeth good like a medicine.
 Proverbs 17:22

-A few years ago in the fall I felt like I was dealing with a touch of seasonal depression.
+Years ago in the fall I realized I was dealing with what some would call "seasonal" depression.
 I had never been depressed before but I felt like I as in a not so sunny place.
 One day in my laundry room while the washer and dryer were busy swishing and humming I was unhappily folding tiny undies and way too many towels.
 I broke down.
 I was so unhappy.
 I wanted more in my life than this.
 I wanted more money for nicer things, to get my nails done, to actually pay a beautician, new furniture, carpet cleaned from all the kid stains, and a bigger car but most of all I wanted my husband to love me.
 Any ladies out there feeling me on this?
 I knew there was more to life than the never ending story of laundry and God heard and cared about every single prayer and desire of my heart that I shared with Him.
+He cared even if to some those things were trivial.
+He cared more about the root of the prayer and what my heart truly desired.

 May the God of hope fill you with all joy and peace believing, so that by the power of the Holy Spirit you may abound in hope.
 Romans 15:13